-4 Things The IRS Will Examine Closely During a Gas Station Audit
+4 Things The IRS Will Examine Closely During A Gas Station Audit

 When it comes to IRS audits, gas stations owners are often at a disadvantage.
 Not only is a great deal of their business transacted in cash — making it more difficult to accurately track — but with few employees, owners often don’t have the resources or time to maintain perfect financial records.
 Even when records are maintained, they are sometimes disorganized or done so sporadically that they are hard to decipher.
 Which is always why it’s good to speak with a tax attorney.